DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Perhaps better geared for photographers based on its static nature and ball mount head, the GorillaPod is a rugged tripod for outdoor use.

-Its selling point is its flexible legs which are multi-jointed and can be bent in almost any direction, used to ground it on even the most untenable surfaces.
+Its selling point is its multi-jointed flexible legs, which can be bent in almost any direction to ground it on even the most untenable surfaces.

 They even have a video production model with a fluid head affixed to the legs for videographers.
 This is a miniature tripod for cameras only up to as large as a DSLR (6-ish pounds or so), so anything bigger defeats the purpose.